SAP-samples/cloud-extension-ecc-business-process/mission/install-addon/README.md

    ![](images/ecc6.png)

-   Please note that it will take some time up to 30 min to upgrade the Support Package Manager.
-Once SPAM get upgraded you can see the upgraded version in header.
+   Note that it will take some time up to 30 minutes to upgrade the Support Package Manager.
+Once SPAM gets upgraded you can see the upgraded version in the header.

-2. Now you can Navigate to Transaction SAINT from the home screen.
-File name will be be "K-100COINASANWEE.SAR".
-Click on Continue 2-3 times and then a popup will appear to give a Password.
-Enter password "76755BF26A".
+2. Navigate to **Transaction SAINT** from the home screen.
+The file name will be "K-100COINASANWEE.SAR".
+Choose Continue 2-3 times and then a popup will appear to ask for a password.
+Enter password **76755BF26A**.

    ![](images/ecc8.png)